SEI-SEA-1-25/react-todo-list/README.md

 ## Adding items

 Let's add one more thing to our app: an input field for more items.

 * We will need to make a form with a submit input and a text input.
-* We will need to make two method that handle text input and form submission
+* We will need to make two methods that handle text input and form submission
 * We will need add a new key in our state object to store the input text.

-Lets first stub the methods and then create the form to test funcionality!
+Lets first stub the methods and then create the form to test functionality!

 * Create a `handleNewItemChange` method and a `handleNewItemSubmit` method.
 Just have them `console.log` something for testing.
   * They will both need to be passed the event as a parameter!
+  * Don't forget to make them arrow functions to avoid any hassle with `this` binding!

 <details>